 The Innovation Studio was made possible by a gift from an inspiring Ohio State College of Nursing alumna, Connie Hahn Sharpe (’69), and her husband Gary, who together built Health Care Logistics, Inc., a company that specializes in healthcare innovations.
 Read more about them here.

 Healthcare solutions developed at the Innovation Studio are eligible for seed funding to further incubate their innovation, provided they are created by:

 - a team of two or more Ohio State students, faculty or staff

 - have disclosed their invention to TCO (when applicable).

 Develop any product, solution or service that will help eliminate mental health stigma.

 Develop any product, solution or service that will improve the health and wellness of others.

 Collaborators will present their products, solutions or services at The Innovation Showcase.
 Top innovations will be awarded seed funding from the Innovation Studio.
 Teams who receive funding will be invited to subsequent Innovation Showcases to demonstrate their progress.
 Teams that meet set milestones and demonstrate maturation of their innovation will continue to be eligible for additional, larger grants from the Innovation Studio.
 To submit an innovation for the Innovation Studio, please complete the following form: go.osu.edu/myinnovations (step 1).
 To prepare your presentation, you should utilize the Innovation Studio Pitch Deck (step 2).

-Interested in hosting an event at The Innovation Studio?
+Interested in hosting an event at the Innovation Studio?
 Do you want The Innovation Studio to visit your location?
-Contact Tim Raderstorf, Chief Innovation Officer, at email@example.com.
+Contact Zach Sanderson, Innovation Studio Manager at email@example.com.